 Battery Stress Test

-In order to gauge battery life expectancy, SCADAmetrics recently performed a battery stress test in which an AMI/AMR device was programmed to interrogate an encoder-type water meter, via the Universal Duplexer, at a high sampling rate of 15 reads per minute.
+In order to gauge battery life expectancy, SCADAmetrics recently performed a battery stress test in which a secondary AMI/AMR device was programmed to interrogate an encoder-type water meter, via the Universal Duplexer, at a high sampling rate of 15 reads per minute.

 After 21 days of operation — approximately 453,600 meter reads — the Universal Duplexer’s battery finally reached depletion.